ROHIT25082000/EMI-calculator/README.md

 # EMI-calculator
-EMI-calculator in Vanilla Javascript, Html, Css
+EMI-calculator in Vanilla Javascript, Html, Css no Frameworks.